Boulder08/chunknorris/README.md

 The lower resolution tables often contain a little more, or sharper grain compared to the higher resolution counterparts.
 - Example: --graintable C:\Temp\grain.tbl
 - Default: None

+**--create-graintable**: Enables the mode for only creating the film grain table.

 **--scd-method**: Defines the method for scene change detection.
 - --scd-method 0 uses a QP file style list (with only keyframes) of scene changes.
 It attempts to find the file from the path where the encoding script is, searching also in subfolders if needed.